-February 2013 Edition 1: E-waste
+February 2013 Edition 1 | E-waste

-The Great Recovery is exploring the role of design within a new circular economic model by building informed and networked communities and investigating through a programme of workshops and events.
-In this first newspaper issue we focus on electronic waste (E-waste).

-Introduction:
+Welcome to the Great Recovery: the E-waste edition.
+This publication will introduce you to the Great Recovery project, and focus on some specific e-waste issues.

-The story so far... p.3-4,7-8
+The story so far... p.2-7

-Leonora Oppenheim reflects back on the last four months of the Great Recovery.
+Leonora Oppenheim reflects back on the last three months of the Great Recovery.

 Deconstruction:

-Mobile Phone p.9-12

-Take apart a mobile phone and find out what resource we are hoarding in our homes.
+Mobile Phone p.8-9 We take a look inside a mobile phone, and find out what we are really hoarding in our homes.
+Circular Network: Mobile Phone p.10-11 Who is making bounds in the circular economy?

-Circular Network:

-Mobile Phone p.13-15

-Who could be trail blazing in the circular economy?
 We dissect our network diagram to find out.

-Guest Feature:

-Your Christmas Laptop p.16-17 Workshop facilitator, Mark Shayler explores the material flow of a laptop from deep in the ground to shopfloor.
-Designing for a Circular Economy p.18-20 Project director, Sophie Thomas looks at the different routes design can take within a closed loop system and shares some insights of the investigations so far.
-The Great Recovery programme is run by the RSA with support from the Technology Strategy Board.
-For more information visit:
+Guest Feature: Your Christmas Laptop p.12-13 Mark Shayler from Tickedy Boo explores the material flow of a laptop.
+Designing for a Circular Economy p.14-15 Project director Sophie Thomas looks at what role the designer can play in the move towards a circular economy, including a circular economy system diagram.
+Get involved When you see one of the symbols below, log on to the URL and follow the resource ID:

+Design Thomas Matthews

+Hilary Chittenden

-greatrecovery.org.uk The Great Recovery: The Story So Far...
+The Great Recovery: The Story So Far...